innerfunction/Q-ios/README.md

 # Q-ios
 An asynchronous promise implementation for iOS.

-Inspired by the [Q asynchronous library for node](https://github.com/kriskowal/q), this library provides a partial implementation of the [Promises/A+ spec](https://promisesaplus.com/).
+Inspired by the [Q asynchronous promise library for node](https://github.com/kriskowal/q), this library provides a partial implementation of the [Promises/A+ spec](https://promisesaplus.com/).

 # Installation
 Install using CocoaPods: